HanWenfang/syncless/branches/with_ptsevent/README.txt

     * There is also the pure Python client ``MySQL for Python'' (http://sourceforge.net/projects/mysql-python/files/), but it seems to be less maintained than myconnpy.
+    * There is also the pure Python client ``pymysql'' (http://code.google.com/p/pymysql/), but it seems to be less maintained than myconnpy.

 Q9.
 How do I make my SSL connections (client and server) non-blocking?